smizell/snug/README.md

 #### optional

-You may have figured out to use the `or` function with an `isUndefined` check as the first item, but that gets kind of verbose after a while.
+You may have figured out to use the `or` function with an `isUndefined` check as the first item to make checks options, but that gets kind of verbose after a while.
 You can use `optional` to do a check or pass if the value is undefined.

 ```js
 var check = snug.logic.optional(lodash.isNumber);